geshu18/app/Requests-Processing.md

 #Request processing and telemetry
-Application Insights SDK for ASP.NET 5 applications allows to track requests and exception information.
+Application Insights SDK for ASP.NET Core web applications allows to track requests and exception information.
 For every request it collects:

 - request name,
 - url,